-FULL FRONTAL: Back to Nature is an exciting project for Eastbourne - a curated and themed exhibition of artworks in Eastbourne town centre on the front of empty shop windows.The artworks are being produced as large-scale vinyl window displays to be viewed from the street.
-The project has been created to support Eastbourne’s town centre recovery during the easing of Covid-19 restrictions from August 2020 onwards.
+FULL FRONTAL: Back to Nature is a curated and themed exhibition of artworks in Eastbourne town centre .The artworks are presented as large-scale vinyl window displays viewed from the street.
+The project was created to support Eastbourne’s town centre recovery during the easing of Covid-19 restrictions from August 2020 onwards.

-Following a call out to artists to take part in the project 162 submissions were received from artists working in Eastbourne and surrounding areas from Newhaven to Hastings, from which the eleven artists were selected.
+Following a call out to artists to take part in the project 162 submissions were received from artists working in Eastbourne and surrounding areas from Newhaven to Hastings, from which the artists were selected.
 You can follow the ARTISTS link on the menu above to find out more about each artist and their work.